anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 #### Light at the end of the tunnel
 - There is https://sms4sats.com that partially solves that for SMS verifications.
 - There is also https://lnvpn.net/phone-numbers but thay are just proxy to https://sms4sats.com
+- There is https://juicysms.com/ - I haven't tested yet, but looks promising.
+They don't have Lightning Network, but they claim you can pay with onchain Bitcoin, Monero and Litecoin, so maybe some swap servicies like fixedfloat.com/ can help.

 #### Graveyard 🪦
 - The [lnsms.world](https://lnsms.world/) service was shut down.